 While homosexual activity is not illegal in Serbia, it is not widely accepted, and verbal and physical aggression towards the LGBTI community occurs.
-The Belgrade Pride Parade was banned from 2011 to 2013 due to high security risks, and again cancelled in 2014 due to severe flooding in Belgrade.
 See our LGBTI travellers page.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.

 Information for dual nationals